 As such, the indicator of whether that strategy is working or not shouldn’t be something that’s happening on an external website.
 It should be what’s happening on your own website.

 Do you have a solid clickthrough rate?
 If people are clicking on the link to your website that appears in search results, that’s valuable information.
 Your title tag and meta description are obviously catching the eye of consumers.
 The information that you’ve included there leads them to believe that you’re the company with the best solution to their problem.

 Are you getting more unique views?
-If unique visitors are up month over month, it means that your SEO efforts are probably effective.
+If unique visitors are up month over month, it means that your SEO efforts are probably effective (regardless of your specific SEO ranking).
 They’re getting you noticed by the right consumers, who are visiting your website and finding the information they need.